JonSecOps/JonSecOps/README.md

 ## ABOUT ME
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/jmcbride7634/)

-I'm a cybersecurity .
-I'm driven by curiosity and always seeking new projects and challenges to further develop my expertise in areas such as SOC operations, threat detection, incident response, and digital forensics.
+I'm a cybersecurity professional driven by curiosity and always seeking new projects and challenges to further develop my expertise in areas such as SOC operations, threat detection, incident response, and digital forensics.
+I enjoy applying hands-on skills to real-world scenarios, building labs, and exploring emerging threats to strengthen defensive strategies.
+My goal is to contribute to securing critical systems while continuously learning, sharing knowledge, and advancing in the cybersecurity field.

 - 🔭 I’m currently working on obtaining the Practical SOC Analyst Associate Certification from TCM Security.
 - 🌱 I’m currently enrolled in the TCM Security SOC Analyst course.